-- On 8th November 2016, Indian Government demonetized 500 and 1000 rupee notes that are in circulation, and announced the issuance of new 500 and 2000 rupee notes.
+- On 8th November 2016, Indian Government demonetized 500 and 1000 rupee notes that were in circulation, and announced the issuance of new 500 and 2000 rupee notes.

-- This step will instill fear among the tax evaders that they are not inescapable if they follow illegal practices.
+- To instill fear among the tax evaders that they are not inescapable if they follow illegal practices.

-- This move is a big blow to the corruption, drug trafficking and smuggling, because all these activities are carried out with black money.
+- This move is intended to be a big blow to the corruption, drug trafficking and smuggling, because all these activities are carried out with black money.

 - Most of the fake currency will be out of the system.

 - Old notes are allowed to be paid for utility bills.
-In the one week span after the demonetization move, lots of outstanding bills are cleared, which will have positive impact on economy.
+This will clear lots of outstanding bills, which will have positive impact on economy.

 - Supreme Court responded negatively to the petition asking for withdrawal of the demonetization move and said that the move is laudable.

 - ‘Chattisgarh’ is the first state to pass notion supporting the demonetization move.

 - International response to this move was positive.

 - No. of digital transactions is increased to a great extent. cashless economy

 - Though most of the demonetized notes returned to the system, government has the details of all transactions and hence can crackdown black money and tax evasioners.
 Hence demonetization is not a failure.